audreyngnn/Tableau-Project/README.md

 <br>

-## From Data to Decisions
+## 📌 From Data to Decisions

 This analysis transforms earthquake data into actionable emergency management strategies.
 Here's what the data tells us and what we should do about it.

 <br>

-## Insight 1: Geographic Risk Distribution
+## 💡Insight 1: Geographic Risk Distribution
 <div align="center">
   <img width="782" height="418" alt="image" src="https://github.com/user-attachments/assets/e1bf5815-c4ea-40cb-8852-c0f9727496c3" />
 </div>